creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 # Conclusions
 * This paper introduces Momentum ResNets, new invertible residual neural networks operating with a significantly reduced memory footprint compared to ResNets.
-* In contrast with existing invertible architectures, they are made possible by a simple modification of the ResNet forward rule.
+* In contrast with existing invertible architectures, they propose a simple modification of the ResNet forward rule.
 * Momentum ResNets interpolate between ResNets (γ = 0) and RevNets (γ = 1), and are a natural second-order extension of neural ODEs with nice mathematical properties and more generic representation capabilities.